HaraldUebele/HaraldUebele.github.io/_posts/2021/2021-02-08-maybe learn something new about minikube.md

 That is ancient, `vm-driver` as a parameter has been deprecated for quite some time.

 Initial start of a Minikube cluster will take some time because it needs to download the Docker image but consecutive starts should be a lot faster.

+**Update** It seems that on Mac and Windows networking is different because of Docker Desktop:

+* In many workshops I use NodePorts to access deployed applications.
+I use `$(minikube ip)` to determine the worker nodes IP address and `kubectl get svc XXX --output 'jsonpath={.spec.ports[*].nodePort}` to get the corresponding nodeport.
+* You should use `minikube service XXX` to access the service or `minikube service XXX --url` to get the URL, instead.
+This seems to use `minikube tunnel` (see below) under the covers to gain access to the service.

 I found more interesting features that I didn't know before: